-- ◆ Incorporate a feedback mechanism into municipal or coalition website to solicit and track comments on the SWMP and Annual Report - ◆ Investigate the incorporation of a storm drain stenciling project to inform and educate the public on where and why not to dump pollutants down storm drains by indicating where the drain deposits the runoff it collects - ◆ Explore an Adopt-A-Stream Program with Macedon Trails Committee to cleanup and improve the canal or local streams
+- ◆ Continue investigating a storm drain stenciling project to inform and educate the public on where and why not to dump pollutants down storm drains by indicating where the drain deposits the runoff it collects.
+Add storm drain stenciling flyer to Website and Facebook page. - ◆ Participate in the Pharmaceutical Collection event with the Macedon PD.